GuillaumeSalhaGalvan/GuillaumeSalhaGalvan.github.io/index.md

 ## Bio

 <p style="text-align:justify">I am a Research Scientist at <a href="https://deezer.com/" target="_blank"><b>Deezer</b></a>, a French music streaming service operating in 180 countries.
-Based in Paris, I am part of the <a href="https://research.deezer.com/" target="_blank"><b>Deezer Research</b></a> group, where I conduct fundamental and applied research on deep learning, graph mining, music information retrieval, and music recommendation.
-Since 2023, I also mentor and coordinate the scientific projects carried out with engineers of our Recommendation team, responsible for deploying music recommender systems on Deezer.<br><br>
+Based in Paris, I am a member of the <a href="https://research.deezer.com/" target="_blank"><b>Deezer Research</b></a> team, where I conduct fundamental and applied research on deep learning, graph mining, music information retrieval, and music recommendation.
+Since 2023, I have also been coordinating the scientific projects carried out with Deezer engineers responsible for deploying music recommender systems on the service.<br><br>

 While working at Deezer, I simultaneously completed a Ph.D. at <a href="https://www.polytechnique.edu/en" target="_blank"><b>École Polytechnique</b></a> from 2018 to 2022, under the supervision of <a href="https://scholar.google.fr/citations?user=e-aOrHAAAAAJ" target="_blank"><b>Romain Hennequin</b></a> and <a href="https://scholar.google.fr/citations?user=aWGJYcMAAAAJ" target="_blank"><b>Michalis Vazirgiannis</b></a>.
 In my <a href="https://guillaumesalhagalvan.com/doc/phdthesis_gsalhagalvan.pdf" target="_blank"><b>doctoral thesis</b></a> and <a href="https://scholar.google.fr/citations?hl=fr&authuser=1&user=BFT8u-oAAAAJ" target="_blank"><b>recent publications</b></a>, I was mainly interested in representation learning with graph neural networks, and various applications to music recommendation. <br><br>